-50th Tubilee Celebrations

-Celebrating 50 years on Swanston Street
+50th Tubilee Celebrations Celebrating 50 years on Swanston Street and 96 years of Loreto leadership of the College

-In preparation for this auspicious event we are calling for any alumni who have photos or memorabilia that they would like to share for a showcase display of the last 50 years of St Mary's.

-Please contact the College Secretary, Kim Exell, on 9349 9502 or email kexell@stmarys.unimelb.edu.au if you are able to help!
+Return-Reflect - Renew In preparation for this auspicious event we are calling for any alumni who have photos or memorabilia that they would like to share for a showcase display of the last 50 years of St Mary's.
+Please contact the College Secretary, Kim Exell, on 9349 9502 or email kexell@stmarys.unimelb.edu.auif you are able to help!